 - Lightly brush edges of pastry with water; bring edges together, pinching to seal.
 Transfer to an ungreased baking sheet, seam side down; pinch ends and fold under.
 Repeat with remaining ingredients.

 - Brush tops with water; sprinkle with remaining caraway seeds.
 Cut slits in pastry.
-Bake 25-30 minutes or until golden brown.
+Bake until golden brown, 25-30 minutes.
 Let stand 10 minutes before slicing.
-Yield: 2 strudels (3 servings each).

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.